 Another option is to walk south of the pier to Oceanside Boulevard (this is more or less where The Strand ends).
 This is an easy 3-mile roundtrip walk.

-For a change of pace, head to the Rancho Guajome Regional Park, a green space with 4.5 miles of trails, a lake, two ponds, picnic sites, playgrounds, sporting facilities, and campsites.
+For a change of pace, head to the Rancho Guajome Regional Park (some call it Guajome County Park), a green space with 4.5 miles of trails, a lake, two ponds, picnic sites, playgrounds, sporting facilities, and campsites.
 The trails here are super easy and scenic.

 Tip: A couple of miles away from the Rancho Guajome Regional Park, you will find the actual Rancho Guajome, a gorgeous 19th-century hacienda.
 While technically located in Vista, it makes sense to visit this free attraction if you are in the area.
 I can also recommend the Antique Gas & Steam Engine Museum.